SAGCI-System: Towards Sample-Efficient, Generalizable, Compositional, and Incremental Robot Learning

 \subsection{Interactive Perception}

 Interactive perception~(IP) is related to an extensive body of work in robotics and computer vision.
-It has enjoyed success in a wide range of applications, including object segmentation, object recognition, object sorting, and object search. \citet{novkovic2020object} leverage IP to find a target object in cluttered environments.
-They use RL algorithm to learn how to push the cluttered environments to search for the target object. \citet{hausman2015active} introduce a particle filter-based approach to representing the articulation models and actively select several actions to efficiently reduce the uncertainty over these models. \citet{martin2014online} present an algorithm that can perform articulation model estimation on the fly, in contrast to previous offline algorithms. \citet{5509445} propose an approach in which an equilibrium point control algorithm is used to open doors and drawers without extensive use of visual data. \citet{6942623} introduce physical exploration to estimate the articulation model, in which the robot is searching for a high-level strategy.
+It has enjoyed success in a wide range of applications, including object segmentation~\cite{6870500,pathak2018learning}, object recognition~\cite{doi:10.1177/1059712313484502}, object sorting~\cite{DBLP:conf/icra/ChangSF12,6224787}, and object search~\cite{6697118,novkovic2020object}.
+For a broader review of IP, we refer to~\cite{bohg2017interactive}. \citet{hausman2015active} introduced a particle filter-based approach to represent the uncertainty over articulation models and selected actions to efficiently reduce the uncertainty over these models. \citet{martin2014online} presented an IP algorithm to perform articulated object estimation on the fly by formulating the perception problem as three interconnected recursive estimation filters. \citet{5509445} proposed an approach in which an equilibrium point control algorithm was used to open doors and drawers without extensive use of visual data. \citet{6942623} introduced physical exploration to estimate the articulation model, in which the robot was searching for a high-level strategy.
 In this work, we leverage IP to construct, verify and modify the modeling of the surrounding environments.